Expert care and personalized therapy helping you move better, recover faster, and live pain-free.

 The pelvic region consists of three main joints:

-These joints connect the trunk to the legs and stabilize the body for weight-bearing support, shock absorption, and weight distribution.
+These joints connect the trunk to the legs, providing stability for weight-bearing, shock absorption, and efficient weight distribution.

 The pelvis by itself consists of the SI joints and pubic symphysis only.
 The sacrum and (left and right) innominate bones make up the pelvis.
 Each innominate bone is the formation of three fused bones: ilium, ischium, and pubis.
 Click here for more information regarding hip (femoroacetabular) joint pain.